j2695203/QtGame_GroupProject/README.md

-# CS6015_Team_Void
+# Spirited Away Catch
+## Interactive GUI Development using Qt Framework

+To develop an interactive game using Qt framework, focusing on GUI design, object visualization, and user interaction.
+The project aims to create an engaging gameplay experience with dynamic mechanics and immersive elements, while also incorporating optional features for user account management and progression tracking.
+Through iterative development and collaborative teamwork, the goal is to deliver a polished gaming application that showcases software development skills and creativity.

 This is a final team project for CS6015 finished within the span of **3 days**.
-My job in this project is using ***Firebase authentication, storage and realtime database*** tools.
-I use an authentication tool for authorizing account login and sign up; storage for storing player profile pictures; a realtime database for storing all the player data such as score, username, first name, last name, picture url in storage and birthday.
+It includes using ***Firebase authentication, storage and realtime database*** tools.
+We use an authentication tool for authorizing account login and sign up; storage for storing player profile pictures; a realtime database for storing all the player data such as score, username, first name, last name, picture url in storage and birthday.

 ## Login page
 ![Login](https://github.com/JustHoward0807/CS6015_Team_Void/blob/main/Github-images/Team_Void_Login.png?raw=true)